halbs13/Dynamics-NAV-Payroll/au-payroll-processing-termination-wizard.md

 *	Invalidity
 *	Retirement to an approved retirement scheme

-It is recommended that any Ordinary and Termination payments be processed on separate pay advices and preferably after the main pay has been processed.
+It is recommended that Ordinary and Termination payments are processed on separate pay advices and preferably after the main pay has been processed.
 This will ensure that the leave accrual is updated correctly prior to calculating the employee’s final payment.

 Further information relating to the calculation of termination payments can be located on the ATO website at www.ato.gov.au.